-- 7.2 Incidents of negative behaviour are recorded using the Behaviour Incident Record, Record of Restorative Meeting, Internal Isolation Record Form and Behaviour Chronology.
+- 7.1 Rewards for positive behaviour are recorded and reviewed by Year Leaders and Senior Leaders. - 7.2 Incidents of negative behaviour are recorded using the Behaviour Incident Record, Record of Restorative Meeting, Internal Isolation Record Form and Behaviour Chronology.
 These records are reviewed by Year Leaders and Senior Leaders. - 7.3 Information regarding behaviour is reported to the Governing Body as part of the termly Headteacher's report.